-RSVP here for a Q&A with exhibiting artist Christopher Nunn, Wednesday 10 May, 7pm – 9pm.
+RSVP here for the opening reception and Q&A with exhibiting artist Christopher Nunn, Wednesday 10 May, 7pm – 10pm.

 Calvert 22 Foundation and the Independent Photography Festival are delighted to present a pop-up exhibition of photographic works by British artist Christopher Nunn.
 The photographs are taken from the recent publication Holy Water, an extract from his ongoing work in Ukraine, a country that has in recent years been thrust suddenly and violently into our global consciousness.